 Though Hossenfelder says that a similar argument could be made of other big-science projects.

-The FCC study started in 2014 and involved more than 1,300 contributors, according to CERN, with a financial contribution from the European Commission’s Horizon 2020 research-funding programme.
-Most of the scenarios it outlines involve a 100-km tunnel to be dug next to the existing Large Hadron Collider’s tunnel.
+The FCC study started in 2014 and involved more than 1,300 contributors, according to CERN, with a financial contribution from the European Commission’s Horizon 2020 research-funding program.
+Most of the scenarios it outlines involve a 100-kilometer tunnel to be dug next to the existing Large Hadron Collider’s tunnel.
 The cost for this and the related infrastructure on the surface would be around €5 billion, says CERN.

 Wang Yifang, the director of China’s Institute of High Energy Physics (IHEP) in Beijing, says that he does not doubt that the lab could pull off such a project.
 “CERN has a long history of success.
 It has the technological capabilities, the management skills and good relationships with governments,” he says.